I have a physical disability called Cerebral Palsy. It affects both my legs and my left arm slightly.

 loss of control.
 Each disabled person lives always on the threshold

-of separation, exile and involuntary otherness
+of separation, exile and involuntary otherness."

 - Andrea Dworkin - "Through the Pain Barrier" (23rd April 2005, Guardian).